 Not Having Mexican Insurance:

 It is crucial to have Mexican insurance when driving in Mexico, as U.S. and Canadian auto insurance is not recognized.
 Travelers who fail to purchase Mexican insurance and are involved in an accident may face lengthy periods of time in jail and have their vehicle confiscated.

-3. Buying Emergency Medical Assistance that is NOT Valid in Rural Areas
+Buying Emergency Medical Assistance that is Not Valid in Rural Areas:

-4. Emergency Medical & Travel Assistance with a monetary limit
+Emergency Medical & Travel Assistance with Monetary Limits:

-This is another area where the fine print can not be overlooked.
-Most policies have a low monetary limit or do not cover pre-existing conditions.
-Evacuation by air or land can be expensive and is not included in many policies.
-Costs can reach $100,000 per patient.
+Travelers should pay attention to the fine print regarding emergency medical and travel assistance.
+Some policies have low monetary limits or do not cover pre-existing conditions.
+Additionally, evacuation by air or land can be expensive and may not be included in many policies, with costs potentially reaching $100,000 per patient.

 The report also emphasizes the essential components that all auto insurance plans should include:

 Emergency Medical Assistance coverage that is valid in both cities and rural areas.
 Emergency Medical & Travel Assistance coverage for the entire family with no monetary limit and guaranteed hospital admittance.
 A minimum of $20,000 in Legal Assistance & Bail Bond coverage.
 By ensuring that their insurance plans include these components, travelers can better protect themselves and their companions while driving in Mexico.